-Many businesses have remote locations, and data transfer between these locations can be critical – sharing resources, and in some cases, communications, are a requirement for executing day-to-day business functions.
+The benefits of Hybrid WAN deployments are significant for businesses with remote locations.
+Data transfer between these locations are critical.
+Sharing resources and communication are a requirement for executing day-to-day business functions.
 Typical network topologies for these setups include a “hub and spoke,” where a central headquarters site (or sites) supports a variety of smaller remote sites, or a mesh setup, where each site communicates with each other.

 Why Hybrid WAN?

 There are a few options to address the issue of redundancy.
 One option is to set up multiple MPLS connections using diverse physical connectivity at each site.
 However, the expense involved often makes such an option unfeasible for many small and medium-sized businesses.

 Another option is to fail the traffic over to a site-to-site VPN over a backup using a less expensive public internet connection at each site in the event MPLS connectivity is lost.
 While this works in a pinch, it can be very disruptive.
 Additionally, it may result in paying for a backup connection that sits unused unless an emergency occurs.

 Some network administrators will alleviate the second issue by statically routing specific traffic types over the backup line continuously (utilizing some of the bandwidth of this spare service).
 However, this can be difficult to properly configure and is not necessarily making use of the bandwidth efficiently, and failover is still disruptive and messy.